smithclay/otlp2parquet/docs/get-started/deployment/docker.md

 ### Building from Source

-To build the Docker image from the latest source code instead of using a pre-built image, use the `--build` flag.
+To build the Docker image from the latest source code, use the `--build` flag.

 ```bash
 docker-compose up --build